-Digital two way radios can be a highly valuable tool for companies who employ workers that perform daily duties away from other employees often without direct supervision and in isolated spaces.
+Digital two-way radios can be a highly valuable tool for companies that employ workers that perform daily duties away from other employees often without direct supervision and in isolated spaces.
 These workers are often referred to as lone workers.
-In case of an emergency there is usually no one around and therefore companies need to provide risk assessments and ensure that these workers stay safe at all times.
+In case of an emergency, there is usually no one around and therefore companies need to provide risk assessments and ensure that these workers stay safe at all times.

-Lone worker function allows supervisors to check on the radio users after selected time intervals.
-Radio will beep and worker needs to press the push-to-talk button to confirm he is safe and available.
-However, if the worker fails to perform this task, radio will go into alert status and send an alarm to control or anyone who has the ability to monitor the emergencies.
-This function is available on most digital two way radios however it would need to be activated during the radio programming that Apex Radio Systems can activate.
+The lone worker function allows supervisors to check on the radio users after selected time intervals.
+The radio will beep and the worker needs to press the push-to-talk button to confirm he is safe and available.
+However, if the worker fails to perform this task, the radio will go into the alert status and send an alarm to control or anyone who has the ability to monitor the emergencies.
+This function is available on most digital two-way radios however it would need to be activated during the radio programming that Apex Radio Systems can activate.

-Man down function is available only on high end digital radios.
-In most cases radio requires installation of an additional option board and license key to activate the feature (ATEX radios have this function already as standard).
+Man down function is available only on high-end digital radios.
+In most cases, the radio requires the installation of an additional option board and license key to activate the feature (ATEX radios have this function already as standard).
 Man down is using a tilt-switch (special motion sensors) in the radio which can detect and alarm in the following circumstances:

 - user is not moving